 Who hasn’t had a “gut feeling?”
 You know that instinct or intuition you get about something or someone without any facts or even logical reasoning to support it.
 The belief that your gut or digestive system is where your emotions are derived has been around since biblical times.
-The notion probably came from the fact that the gut provides information to the brain, which in turn helps us decide what, when, how much, and how fast to eat and drink.
-Also, both the brain and gut play key roles in the stress we experience and our mood or state of mind.
+The notion probably came from the fact that the gut provides information to the brain, which helps us decide what, when, how much, and how fast to eat and drink.
+Both the brain and gut play key roles in the stress we experience and our mood or state of mind.
 The gut may inform the brain of a stressor, and the brain will do the same for the gut.
 In addition to the fact that the gut is filled with nerve cells that receive and provide information to the brain, it also produces more than 90% of the body’s serotonin, a hormone that helps regulate our mood or emotions.

 You can decide whether or not your instincts emanate from your gut, but one thing is certain.
 Gut health is essential to your general physical well-being.